DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###C

 #####Cascading Style Sheets (CSS)
-Cascading Style Sheets are a feature that enables a range of styles for headings, body text, bullet points, links etc., to be specified for hypertext documents (HTML and XML, and by extension also EPUB).
+Cascading Style Sheets are a feature that enables a range of styles for headings, body text, bullet points, links etc., to be specified for hypertext documents (**HTML** and **XML**, and by extension also **EPUB**).
 This makes it possible to set up a CSS file containing a library of styles that are used throughout a website or publication, thereby making it easier to ensure consistency.
 If a style needs to be changed throughout a website it only needs to be changed once in the CSS file and then it will be applied automatically.

 #####Compatiblity
 Pieces of hardware and/or software which can be used together are described as compatible.

 #####Compressed files
 Compression is a technique for making a file or a data stream smaller for faster transmission, or to take up less storage space.
-An example is EPUB, which is a compressed collection of HTML files.
+An example is **EPUB**, which is a compressed collection of HTML files.
 Various software programs will compress and decompress files, such as PKZIP, WinZip, Stuffit, GNU gzip, and many more.
 Files with the following extensions are almost always compressed files: arc, arj, epub, gz, lha, lhz, taz, tgz, Z, zip, and zoo.

 #####Computer program
 A set of instructions that the computer carries out in sequence to perform a given task.
 Programs are usually written in English-like programming languages (e.g. C, Pascal, Java, C++), and are then converted into binary machine instructions by special software known as a compiler or an interpreter.
 Almost all modern software consists of collections of programs working together to perform assorted tasks.